facebook/zstd/zstd_compression_format.md

 It then does the same for match length, and then for literal length.

-Offset / matchLength / litLength define a sequence, which can be applied.
+Offset / matchLength / litLength define a sequence.
+It starts by inserting the number of literals defined by `litLength`, then continue by copying `matchLength` bytes from `currentPos - offset`.

 The next operation is to update states.
 Using rules pre-calculated in the decoding tables,